PSA and EPSA Lead the Way with Launch of New Ethiopian Health Supply Chain Training Centre

 Of the TRC inauguration, Admasu Teketel, Technical Advisor for the TRC and Professional Development, said, ‘The TRC will help Supply Chain staff become the best at what they do by fostering development and continuous improvement based on evidence-based analysis.
 This will help build a Supply Chain that operates with compassion throughout Ethiopia’.

-The TRC is supported by the TRC Advisory Board, which is made up of seven public and private stakeholders and chaired by the Director General of EPSA.
-Built on this public-private partnership, the costs and benefits of the TRC are shared among public and private stakeholders.
 A dedicated workforce will manage the TRC and initiate research and consultancy activities.
 In its next phases, the TRC will expand its e-library and scale up from the temporary TRC to a new building.

 Pamela Steele Associates (PSA) specialises in Supply Chain Transformation for Public Health and Humanitarian sectors through consultancy, research and training.